 Lawsuit brought by state Rep. Bryan Cutler (R) against Acting Pennsylvania Secretary of State Leigh Chapman (D) and the Board of Elections of Allegheny County challenging state Rep. Joanna McClinton’s (D) ability to issue writs of election to fill vacancies in the Pennsylvania House.
 The complaint alleges that “Representative McClinton issued the writs of election [setting special elections for the three vacant state House seats] without constitutional or statutory authority as she is neither Speaker of the House of Representatives nor is she Majority Leader.”
 The complaint states that former state Rep. Anthony DeLuca (D) passed away on Oct.
 9, 2022 but his name appeared on the Nov.
 8 ballot and, “despite his death, he was reelected to the House of Representatives.”
 Because DeLuca has passed, the petitioner argues that DeLuca’s seat cannot be counted toward the Democratic majority.
 The lawsuit also points to the resignations of two Democratic members who won elections to other offices, thereby reducing the “membership of the Democratic Caucus of the House of Representatives to 99 members,” to argue that McClinton was not legitimately the speaker of the state House when the writs were issued.
 The plaintiff alleges that “writ of elections at issue in this action are invalid.”

 Outside of this lawsuit, on Jan.
 3, Pennsylvania Democrats and Republicans came together to elect a different speaker of the House, Mark Rozzi (I), who approved McClinton’s writ of elections scheduling all three elections for Feb.
 7, 2023.
 On Jan.
 3, the court signed an agreement reached by the parties stating that the special election for DeLuca’s seat in the 32nd House District will be held on Feb.
 7, 2023.
 However, the parties still disagree as to whether the writs issued for special elections for the 34th and 35th House Districts are valid.
 The court heard oral argument regarding the matter on Jan.
 11, 2023.
 On Jan.
 13, a Pennsylvania court denied Cutler’s requested relief and ordered the special elections for the 34th and 35th House Districts to be held on February 7, 2023.
-Litigation is ongoing.
+The case was dismissed as moot on March 9.

 On Wednesday, Jan.
 11, a three-judge panel of the Commonwealth Court of Pennsylvania heard oral argument in this case.
 The focus of today’s hearing was only on the writs for the 34th and 35th House Districts special elections.